errinjohnson/AvenuePlaza/README.md

 # AvenuePlaza
-Computer Basics Course | Avenue Plaza Residence
+Computer Basics Course | Avenue Plaza Residence!

 See Wiki Pages for Collorbrating and Brainstorming: https://github.com/errinjohnson/AvenuePlaza/wiki

 Note: This project will also be best served with the foundation